vmware/terraform-provider-vra/website/docs/index.html.markdown

 The following arguments are used to configure the Terraform Provider for VMware Aria Automation:

 - `url` - (Required) This is the URL to the VMware Aria Automation endpoint.
 Can also be specified with the `VRA_URL` environment variable.
+- `organization` - (Optional) The name of the organization.
+Required when using VCF Automation, otherwise, this parameter is ignored.
+Can also be specified with the `VCFA_ORGANIZATION` environment variable.
 - `access_token` - (Optional) This is the access token used to create an API refresh token.
 Can also be specified with the `VRA_ACCESS_TOKEN` environment variable.
 - `refresh_token` - (Optional) This is a refresh token used for API access that has been pre-generated.
 One of `access_token` or `refresh_token` is required.
 Can also be specified with the `VRA_REFRESH_TOKEN` environment variable.
 - `insecure` - (Optional) This specifies whether if the TLS certificates are validated.
 Can also be specified with the `VRA_INSECURE` environment variable.